 My current research interests focus on environmental epidemiology, studying the short-term effects of the main environmental risk factors (air pollution, pollen, noise and temperature) on human health.
 I am currently collaborate at the European Educational Programme in Epidemiology and teach various short-courses in medical statistics and epidemiology.

-I am Associate Professor of the Spanish Council for Scientific Research at the Institute of Environmental Assessment and Water Research in Barcelona (Spain), also Honorary Visiting Research Fellow at the London School of Hygiene and Tropical Medicine and Visiting Assistant Professor at the Nagasaki University Institute of Tropical Medicine.
+I am Associate Professor of the Spanish Council for Scientific Research at the Institute of Environmental Assessment and Water Research in Barcelona (Spain), also Honorary Visiting Research Fellow at the London School of Hygiene and Tropical Medicine and Visiting Associate Professor at the Nagasaki University School of Tropical Medicine and Global Health.

 Dr Aurelio Tobías